 The famous “Happiness Professor” at Yale, cognitive scientist Laurie Santos, was interviewed in the New York Times Magazine last week.
 She teaches a class called “Psychology and the Good Life,” and has a podcast called “The Happiness Lab.”
 There is a version of the class on offer at Coursera.
 Though Santos’s advice seems innocuous enough, like something you could get from a refrigerator magnet, there is real harm in approaching the subject of human happiness as if there were a “science” to it.

 In the Times, for example, Santos points to evidence suggesting that by increasing your income from $100,000 per year to $600,000 per year, “your happiness goes up from, like, a 64 out of 100 to a 65.”
-Money doesn’t buy happiness?! wow thank you, Yale Happiness Professor!
+What’s this—money doesn’t buy happiness?!—wow thank you, Yale Happiness Professor!

 Here’s the end of the interview:

 So what’s the answer?
 What’s the purpose of life?

 It’s smelling your coffee in the morning.
 [Laughs.]
 Loving your kids.
 Having sex and daisies and springtime.
 It’s all the good things in life.
 That’s what it is.